npsot_bluebonnet_full_color

 Comments

 Blooms April-June.
-Endemic to the Edwards Plateau Ecoregion of Texas.
-Leaves are edged with white or red and covered with white curly hairs.
-New leaves are straight but twist with age.
-Found on rocky hillsides of limestone ledges, open plains, woodlands.
+Forms open colonies of rosettes.
+Long, lance-shaped leaves are straight when new, but twist with age.
+Leaf margins are orange or reddish brown, and covered with white curly hairs.
+Clusters of bell-shaped flowers are borne on tall stalks.
+The fruit is a capsule.
 DNA evidence confirms the close relationship of Y. pallida and Y. rupicola.
 Hybrids will spread into adjacent ecoregions.
 Deer will eat the clusters of white bell shaped flowers, but not foliage.
-Larval Host: Kendall’s Yucca Skipper.
+Larval host: Kendall’s Yucca Skipper.
+Although still listed by some in the Agavaceae Family, the majority of botanical organizations now list it in the Asparagaceae Family.

 References